About QUADOA® Optical CAD

 Create Multi-path models with an arbitrary number of sequential paths in a single model.

-Optimize sub-assemblies by a separate sequence.
+Optimize sub-assemblies using separate sequences.

 Sequential and Multi-Sequential Raytracing defines a new standard.